mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/platform-security.md

 Two-factor authentication can be enabled within the Mendix Cloud for sensitive activities.
 It can also be added anywhere within a Mendix application to further secure access to the app or parts of the app.

-## 5 What Kind of Logging and Audit Trails Are Provided in the Mendix Platform?
+## 5 What Kind of Logging & Audit Trails Are Provided in Mendix?

 The Mendix Platform logs relevant activities during the app delivery cycle, from requirements management and development to deployment and application monitoring.
 This is to ensure compliance with customer requirements for auditability.